codykingham/Mahir/README.md

 ## Set-Up and Use

  your corpus will need to be in the [Text-Fabric corpus library](https://annotation.github.io/text-fabric/About/Corpora/).
 This requires 1) a corpus in TF format (instructions [here](https://annotation.github.io/text-fabric/Create/Convert/)), and 2) an app written to fit the corpus (instructions [here](https://annotation.github.io/text-fabric/Implementation/Apps/)).
 Finally, each of these elements need to be stored in a Github repository.
 The first should be in its own repo with a top-level directory called `tf`.
 The second must be stored under the `annotation/` organization's github.
 Please contact me for details.
-Of course, you may also simply rely on the dozens of corpora already available in Text-Fabric.
+Of course, you may also simply rely on the numerous corpora already available in Text-Fabric.

 You will also need a vocabulary .json file formatted in a way Mahir expects.
 See the [sample vocabulary json](sample_vocab/hebrew.json) to see how to do this.